Jim Harrison (artist and writer): Biography

+Early life and education

 Jim Harrison was born in his grandmother's house in Leslie, Georgia, on January 12, 1936.
 When he was six years old, his father took a job with American Telephone and Telegraph Company, and his mother worked as a Southern Bell switchboard operator in Denmark, South Carolina.

 At Denmark High School Harrison worked on the annual staff, school newspaper, and class bulletin boards.
 During summer vacations, Harrison took a job as an assistant to a seventy-year-old sign painter, J. J. Cornforth.
 The elderly gentleman taught him how to letter, and for several summers the two traveled the rural areas around Denmark painting Coca-Cola bulletins on the sides of barns and country stores.
 Harrison marks this time as what sparked his interest in art.
 His mother also pushed him to pursue his interests in art.

+After high school graduation, Harrison entered the University of South Carolina where he pursued a dual major in art and physical education, graduating in 1958.

+Early career

-After high school graduation Harrison entered the University of South Carolina where he pursued a dual major in art and physical education.
-In 1960 he began an eleven-year high school coaching career which included working for the American League baseball team the Cleveland Indians as a part-time talent scout from 1965 through 1970.
+In 1960, Harrison began an eleven-year high school coaching career, which included working for the American League baseball team the Cleveland Indians as a part-time talent scout from 1965 through 1970.
 At three schools he coached football, girls' basketball, and baseball, and he never experienced a losing season as a head coach.
-In 1970 he declined an offer to join the Furman University football coaching staff and returned to his hometown of Denmark, South Carolina to pursue a career as an artist.
+In 1970, he declined an offer to join the Furman University football coaching staff and returned to his hometown of Denmark, South Carolina, to pursue a career as an artist.

+Art career

 In 1972, Harrison had no knowledge of the art market, but went to New York City for the fall Greenwich Village sidewalk art show.
 His only sale during the three-week show was an $85 original, and it cost him $800 in expenses.
-After several years he had 10 galleries selling his originals.
-He published his first limited edition print, "Coastal Dunes" in 1973 through Frame House Gallery of Louisville, Kentucky.
-In 1975, Frame House released their first Jim Harrison print, "Rural Americana" through the publisher's network of 600 dealers.
+After several years, however, he had ten galleries selling his originals.
+He published his first limited edition print, Coastal Dunes, in 1973 through Frame House Gallery of Louisville, Kentucky.
+In 1975, Frame House released its first Harrison print, Rural Americana, through the publisher's network of 600 dealers.
 Many of his prints have appreciated up to 3,000 percent of their original value.